davidris123/concurring-prices/README.md

 - **pip** (Python package manager)
 - **Virtualenv** (for Python virtual environment)

 Additionally, ensure that you have a working MySQL database setup for Laravel migrations.
-The database should be named concurringprices
+The database should be named concurringprices and it contains the default username & password for the server

 ---